Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 The ATLAS.ti Research Blog plays a very important role in the development and consolidation of the international community of users.
 Consultants, academics, and researchers publish short and practical articles highlighting functions and procedures with the software, and recommending strategies to successfully incorporate ATLAS.ti into a qualitative data analysis process.
 We invite you to submit short articles explaining interesting ways of making the best use of ATLAS.ti, as well as describing how you are using it in your own research.
 To do so, please contact us.

 We have been closely working with Prof. Krippendorff on the implementation to make the original Krippendorff alpha coefficient useful for qualitative data analysis.
-This for instance required an extension and modification of the underlying mathematical calculation to account for multi-valued coding. in the main manual.
+This for instance required an extension and modification of the underlying mathematical calculation to account for multi-valued coding..
 You can download an article written by Prof. Krippendorff about the implementation of the alpha family of coefficients in ATLAS.ti.

 Friese, Susanne (2019).
 Qualitative Data Analysis with ATLAS.ti.
 London: Sage.
 3. edition.